yimd85/the_infatuation_take_home/README.md

 - The auto complete will make suggestions based on the search string.
 The suggestions are response payloads from the github api.
 - Click on the repo that you like and using the add button to the right will add to the repo to the list component below.
 - The list component allows sorting.
 Except for the last column.
-- The last column, should data exist is reserved for deletion.
+- The last column, should data rows exist, is reserved for deletion.
 - If at any point the page is refreshed, the list that we have so far is persisted.
 - If at any point we decide to add duplicates, the backend will error.
 As a quick mean to handle errors, an alert will present itself to the user.
 - Basic unit tests were added.